Additional RUSALCA Info

 Click images or links below for detailed mission logs and updates.

-September 25 Log September 25 Log Why go to the cold Arctic when you live in warm and sunny Bermuda?
+September 25 Log September 25Why go to the frigid Arctic when you live in warm and sunny Bermuda?
 To study CO2, of course!

-September 24 Log September 24 Log “Nyet fish!” says Nikolai, as we sift through our living treasures freshly brought up from the muddy depths.
+September 24 Log September 24 “Nyet fish!” says Nikolai, as we sift through the living treasures freshly brought up from the muddy depths.
 Actually, there are quite a few small fish mixed in with our haul, but their numbers are overwhelmed by the mound of other critters we have retrieved.

-September 15 Log September 15 Log Scientists’ gear and methodologies have been previously tested and proven.
-Access to Russian waters in the EastSiberian Sea and Chukchi Sea is something these scientists value highly and take seriously.
+September 15 Log September 15 The scientists’ gear, instrumentation, and methodologies have been previously tested and proven.
+Access to Russian waters in the East Siberian Sea and Chukchi Sea is something these scientists value highly and take seriously.
 So what is going wrong?

-September 9 Log September 9 Log You're going to sea in the Arctic for 30 days: what to pack?
-It’s an interesting problem to know you need enough stuff for a month away from home, while also knowing your space onboard will be very limited.
+September 9 Log September 9 You're going to sea in the Arctic for 30 days: what to pack?
+It's an interesting problem to know you need enough stuff for a month away from home, while also knowing your space onboard will be very limited.

 Sign up for the Ocean Explorer E-mail Update List.